 Thanksgiving in Northern California means it’s DUNGENESS CRAB SEASON!!!
-I am sharing my steamed live crab and garlic noodles recipe that I have been making for years.
-We don’t have family nearby and it’s usually just our little family for dinner so roasting a whole turkey is too much food.
-And since it is a holiday, what’s better than celebrating with fresh live crab!
+I’m sharing my recipe for steamed live crab and garlic noodles—something I’ve been making for years.
+Since we don’t have family nearby and it’s usually just our little family for dinner, roasting a whole turkey is way too much food.
+And hey, it’s a holiday—what’s better than celebrating with fresh live crab?
 Oh, and a lobster.
 Oh, and a tray of uni.
-Yum, Yum!
+Yum, yum!

-The hubs and I feel that it’s important to teach them where our food comes from.
-They know beef was once a cow and fish come from the ocean, not just cuts of meat neatly packaged at the supermarket.
-I cook with them often and they love to help in the kitchen, especially when things get messy.
-What a big surprise the kids got when we pulled the live lobster and crab out of the box.
-My 2 year old was terrified at first and hid behind her dad to peek at these scary looking animals on the dining table.
-Her big brother to explained to her, “這是龍蝦,這是螃蟹 ,是吃的”, while making crab claws with his hands.
+The hubs and I think it’s important to teach our kids where food comes from.
+They know beef was once a cow and that fish come from the ocean, not just as neatly packaged cuts at the supermarket.
+I cook with them often, and they love helping in the kitchen, especially when things get messy.
+What a surprise they got when we pulled the live lobster and crab out of the box!
+My two-year-old was terrified at first and hid behind her dad, peeking at the scary-looking creatures on the dining table.
+Her big brother explained, “這是龍蝦,這是螃蟹,是吃的,” while making crab claws with his hands.

-After the quick lesson on seafood we all went to the kitchen and into the pots they went.
-This step is too dangerous for the kids to help but they watched in awe as dad quickly put the crazy looking creatures into the steaming pots.
+After the quick lesson on seafood, we all headed to the kitchen and into the pots they went.
+This step was too dangerous for the kids to help with, but they watched in awe as Dad quickly placed the crazy-looking creatures into the steaming pots.
 What a fun day!
-Thank you to the ocean for providing us with a delicious meal.
+Thank you to the ocean for providing us with such a delicious meal.

-- live dungeness crab (as many as you want!)
+- 1 whole live dungeness crab as many as you want!

 - 2 tablespoons shaoxing cooking wine